Examples

 Note

 Setting user-defined structured jet in the Python level is OK for light curve and spectrum calculation.
 However, it is not recommended for MCMC parameter fitting if you do care about the performance.
 The reason is that setting user-defined profiles in the Python level leads to a large overhead due to the Python-C++ inter-process communication.
-Users are recommended to set up the user-defined jet structure in the C++ level for MCMC parameter fitting for better performance.
+Users are recommended to set up the user-defined jet structure in the C++ level for MCMC parameter fitting for better performance, if you want the best performance.

 Radiation Processes